sergiosb96/ADBS_Project_HDFS_2021/README.md

 ﻿# ADBS_Project_HDFS_2021

-## Project for "Advanced Databases" course of ECE NTUA 2021 - 2022
+This is a project for "Advanced Databases" course of Electrical and Computer Engineering NTUA 2021 - 2022.

-Provided description of assignment in greek: [Εκφώνηση 2021-2022](Εκφώνηση 2021-2022.pdf) Submited report in greek: [Report](Report.pdf)
+Provided description of assignment in greek: [Assignment](Assignment.pdf) Submited report in greek: [Report](Report.pdf)

 The Project was graded with 97/100